Willena/git-hooks-collection/README.md

 ## Setup

-Add the following dependency to your githook maven plugin definition
+Add the following dependency to your githook-maven-plugin definition

 ```xml
 <dependencies>